CookiePLMonster/CookiePLMonster.github.io/_mods/gran-turismo-2/16x9-widescreen.md

 date: 06-09-2021
 ---

+{:.credit}
-*The original cheat made by HugoPocked.
-Widescreen hack 2.0 made by me.*
+The original cheat made by HugoPocked.
+Widescreen hack 2.0 made by me.

 A 16:9 cheat that does not cut off the objects on screen edges.
 When using this cheat, a 16:9 Widescreen Hack should be **disabled**.